 Outcomes

-Rawwater’s M3Spray was confirmed as a viable technique for future adoption for transformer oil leak sealing during Phase 1.
+Phase 1: Rawwater’s M3Spray was confirmed as a viable technique for future adoption for transformer oil leak sealing during Phase 1.
 Phase 2 work initiated to further develop the application of M3Spray to address a wider range of scenarios.

 Lessons Learnt

+Phase 1: Pilot candidate identification and selection was challenging within project timescales.
+Selection of a pilot asset within an enclosed space provided operational access challenges.
+Prioritising a successful pilot narrowed the wider applicability of the Phase 1 approach.
 Learnings were gained on the level of manual intervention required for the robotic deployment.
-The gap to a fully remote system proved to be larger than anticipated, but also dependent on the transformer deployment type and access restrictions.
+The gap to a fully remote system proved to be larger than anticipated for a confined space, but significantly dependent on the transformer deployment type and access restrictions.
 The criticality of spray positioning for repeatability favoured a robotic placement over manual.
+The collaborative approach meant that, as and when changes occurred, or issues were identified/resolved, or site constraints arose, they could be openly discussed and a plan agreed in line with overall project aims.